aconz2/archive-testing/readme.md

 ```

 We do the same chroot thing to guard against path traversals, then open our root dirfd (4) and then use `mkdirat` and `openat` to write `.git/description`.
 Then we see an example of an empty directory called `empty` which we only create, but do not open because we immediately see a `pop` bytecode.

+## benchmarking

+Initial results are pretty much on par with v0, though I haven't done the `close_range` optimization yet in v1 so I expect them to improve a tad.
+Though I'm actually not sure I can do that in v1 because we keep directory fd's open and our fd range will be a mix of file and dirs if we do a deferred close.
+Maybe uring will make an entrance and we can just periodically do a bulk close.
+Overkill I know.
+Since I'm thinking about uring, it would be silly only to use it for close, but you have to be slightly careful with arranging work.
+So we iterate through the bytecode and prepare our submission q and submit when full, but once we hit a `dir` bytecode, we have to submit what we have (except for the `dir;pop` case), because later files will need the fd of that dir for openat.
+For packing there is no `IORING_OP_SENDFILE` which is too bad.